tymyrddin/blue-macos/source/docs/data/time-machine.md

 Time Machine backups will start from scratch from this date forward.
-After the first backup, you can automatically start a backup with Time Machine (check the Backup Up Automatically box), or start a backup manually by accessing the Time Machine menu and start the backup from there.
+After the first backup, you can automatically start a backup with Time Machine (check the Backup Up Automatically box), or start a backup manually by accessing the Time Machine menu and starting the backup from there.

 ## Backups for the file storage partition